 Moving in with people you don’t know can be scary, but Silvernest vets them out and assists in resolving roommate issues that may come up.
 For those who are short of cash, as many single older women are, there are options to reduce the rent in exchange for doing work around the home.
 Think of Silvernest as a dating service for roommates.

 I’ve found most women I know to be supportive of each other but what if you’re stuck with a roommate from hell?
 With the political situation the way it is, I’d want to make extra sure I was simpatico with whomever I moved in with.

 Another complication for me is that I have two little dogs I would never give up no matter what.
-My 15-year old male is a social butterfly and loves everyone but occasionally has pee accidents.
-My 12-year old female will bark her head off if anyone looks at her funny.
+My male dog is a social butterfly and loves everyone but occasionally has pee accidents.
+My female will bark her head off if anyone looks at her funny.
 Maybe that means I should move into a kennel.

 I remember having roommates when I was in my twenties and studying acting in LA.
 We were pretty wild back then in the 70s.
 What if my “older” roommates are still wild?
 What happened in the 70s should probably stay there, but we did have fun.

-House sharing with women our own age makes plenty of sense
+Why sharing a home with other older women makes plenty of sense

 In Okinawa Japan, a large percentage of women live to be over 100-years old.
 A factor in their longevity is that they hang out in groups with other women their age.
 Even in their 90s and beyond they support each other through life’s challenges which is an important factor for quality aging and a win-win situation for all involved.

 I bet that’s why the TV show Grace and Frankie is so popular.
-Even though Grace and Frankie have little in common, they’ve formed a bond that keeps them going.
+Even though Grace and Frankie have little in common, they have a bond that keeps them going.
 And, of course, there were those Golden Girls.